 Dutch Oven - a heavy, enameled cast iron cooking pot that is really great at conducting and retaining heat.
 With the tight-fitted lid, this pot truly earns its oven moniker.
 Dutch ovens perform flawlessly both on the stovetop and inside the oven, making them the perfect tool for braising.

-My dutch oven of choice is the Le Creuset oval dutch oven.
-I have been using this one for over a decade, it’s a workhorse.
+My Dutch oven of choice is the Le Creuset oval dutch oven.
+I have been using this one for over a decade, it's a workhorse.

-Tongs – the perfect accessory to handle meat in and out of pots without getting burned.
+Tongs - the perfect accessory to handle meat in and out of pots without getting burned.
+These tongs have a nice metal finish and are easy to grasp.

 Now that we got the tools out of the way, let’s dive in and make braised short ribs in the dutch oven.